 Agency provides advocacy services for abused and neglected children.

 Family Care Network, Inc.

 Agency provides wide array of community-based services to families and children

 Big Impact.
 Boutique Size.
 Big law firm experience + sophistication on a nimble platform.
 It’s that simple.

 Inter-university Consortium for Political and Social Research (ICPSR) (PDF)

 ICPSR is a unit within the Institute for Social Research at the University of Michigan.
 ICPSR's data are the foundation for thousands of research articles, reports, and books.

 Independent Living Program

-Assist youth ages 16-21 who are currently or formerly in foster care
+Assists youth ages 16-21 who are currently or formerly in foster care.

 Institute of Reading Development